 Individuals choose to purchase gold & silver coins for a variety of reasons, including as an investment, a hedge against inflation and for protection against financial and economic crises.
-However, one of their primary concerns is protecting against a potential collapse of the dollar.
-Considering that most major currencies are being devalued in an attempt to stimulate economic growth, there’s the possibility that citizens will lose faith in the currencies, which has recently happened in countries such as Venezuela, Argentina and Zimbabwe.
-The dollar, which is still the world’s reserve currency, has often been seen as a safe haven until currencies are reestablished.
-However, if the dollar collapses, there may be few currencies, if any, to turn to prior to a new currency being established.
-This is one reason why individuals purchase gold and silver coins, but from a practical standpoint, how will they be used following a currency collapse?
-In this article, we’ll discuss four ways in which gold and silver coins may be used to barter or conduct commerce.
+However, one of the primary concerns is to protect against a potential collapse of the dollar.
+Considering that most major currencies are constantly being devalued by central banks to help inflate away debt or to stimulate economic growth, there’s the possibility that at some point in time individuals will lose faith in their currencies.
+In fact, this has been the case historically with countries such as Germany and Zimbabwe.
+Current examples include Venezuela, Argentina and Turkey.

 Gold & Silver Legal Tender Laws